yncredible/webtech2/README.md

 >##Lab 5
 Building an app for We Are IMD: **Terrappke**

 In the Lab5 folder you will find my attempt.
-This assignment also required the use of the forecast api.
+This assignment also required the use of the forecast api. **Built on Bootstrap**

 ***Terrappke is an app that invites passionate (future) students to the Creativity Gym terrace, to come and talk about Webdesign & Webdevelopment.***